 - Derrinal – Old Bendigo Rd.
 No off-road parking available, option being road side parking on Old Bendigo Rd.

-- Heathcote – The trail’s dedicated off-street car park is Herriot St, adjacent the Lions Club’s trail shelter, with a linking trail to High St and the Visitor Information Centre.
+- Heathcote – The trail’s dedicated off-street car park is Herriot St, adjacent the Lions Club’s trail shelter, and historic raikway gates.
+A linking trail is provided to High St and the Visitor Information Centre, follow trail wayfinding signs.

 While on the trail, look out for…..